 The following table presents the selected consolidated financial information of our company.
-The selected consolidated statements of comprehensive income data for the years ended December 31, 2016, 2017 and 2018 and the selected consolidated balance sheets data as of December 31, 2017 and 2018 have been derived from our audited consolidated financial statements included in this annual report beginning on page F-1.
-The selected consolidated statements of comprehensive income data for the years ended December 31, 2014 and 2015 and the selected consolidated balance sheets data as of December 31, 2014, 2015 and 2016 have been derived from our audited consolidated financial statements not included in this annual report.
+The selected consolidated statements of comprehensive income data for the years ended December 31, 2017, 2018 and 2019 and the selected consolidated balance sheets data as of December 31, 2018 and 2019 have been derived from our audited consolidated financial statements included in this annual report beginning on page F-1.
+The selected consolidated statements of comprehensive income data for the years ended December 31, 2014, 2015 and 2016 and the selected consolidated balance sheets data as of December 31, 2014, 2015, 2016 and 2017 have been derived from our audited consolidated financial statements not included in this annual report.
+Our audited consolidated financial statements not included in this annual report.
 Our audited consolidated financial statements are prepared and presented in accordance with accounting principles generally accepted in the United States, or U.S. GAAP.
 Our historical results do not necessarily indicate results expected for any future period.
 You should read the following selected financial data in conjunction with the consolidated financial statements and related notes and "Item 5.
 Operating and Financial Review and Prospects" included elsewhere in this annual report.

-The following table presents our selected consolidated statement of comprehensive income for the years ended December 31, 2014, 2015, 2016, 2017 and 2018.
+The following table presents our selected consolidated statement of comprehensive income for the years ended December 31, 2015, 2016, 2017, 2018 and 2019.